rsdoiel/Artemis/README.md

 Command line tools
 ------------------

-The following are modules are implementation of POSIX cli.
+The following are modules are implementation of POSIX CLI.

 **ocat** is inspired by Joseph Templ's `ocat` command from [Ofront](https://github.com/jtempl/ofront).
 It converts Oberon Texts